Maria-Basia/Maria-Basia/README.md

 * Led Accessibility Research projects with users of a range of assistive technologies
 * Collaborated with top clients such as BBC, HSBC, Channel 4, Virgin Media, Sky, Vodafone, EasyJet, Tesco, Imperial College Business School and more
 * Mentored team members to enhance their Research skills
-* Led organisation’s first VR Usability Testing and created VR Research guide <br>
+* Led organisation’s first VR Usability Testing and created VR Research guide <br><br>